SeatSpy: A tool for finding non-stop awards. Why is that useful?

 Miles & More Summary:

-United Airlines
+United Airlines (no longer supported)

 In my opinion, United Airlines is the key to SeatSpy’s usefulness.
-SeatSpy only shows United saver awards.
+With United, SeatSpy shows only saver awards.
 This is awesome because these are awards that are bookable with United’s partners, and some partners offer incredible bargains for booking United flights.
 For example, you can use Turkish Airlines miles to fly from anywhere in the U.S. to Hawaii for only 7,500 points one-way in economy or 12,500 miles in business class.
 Or you could use ANA miles to fly to South Africa in business class for only 104,000 miles round-trip.
 The problem is that United is very stingy with releasing business class awards.
 Fortunately, SeatSpy’s alerts can be used to help.
 For example, use SeatSpy to get alerted to business class availability on routes like these:

 United Airlines Summary: